-This week’s copy offers tips on raising teachers’ awareness of the amount of time they spend on behaviour management as opposed to teaching, so that they can readjust the balance in favour of more teaching time if necessary
+This week’s copy offers tips on raising teachers’ awareness of the amount of time they spend on behavior management as opposed to teaching, so that they can readjust the balance in favor of more teaching time if necessary

-Teaching will almost always entail a certain amount of managing student behaviour.
-This week’s bulletin helps to raise your awareness of just how much time you are spending on behaviour, and how to readjust that fine balance in favour of more quality teaching time.
+Teaching will almost always entail a certain amount of managing student behavior.
+This week’s bulletin helps to raise your awareness of just how much time you are spending on behavior, and how to readjust that fine balance in favor of more quality teaching time.

 - individual students

 In some ways you will be performing the tasks of the old-style ‘time and motion’ consultant!
 How much of your direct teaching time is what could be termed ‘quality teaching’ and armed with this factual knowledge, how can you increase that quality time?